strawberry-graphql/strawberry/docs/types/exceptions.md

     def goodbye(self):
         return "I'm a resolver"

-// Return annotation missing for field "goodbye", did you forget to add it?
+# Throws 'Return annotation missing for field "goodbye", did you forget to add it?'
 ```

 ## MissingTypesForGenericError